poblabs/weewxMQTT/README.md

 Forked from [morrowwm/weewxMQTT](https://github.com/morrowwm/weewxMQTT)

 <h2>Description</h2>
 <p>An extension of weewx to add a driver which gets data via an MQTT subscription.
-Also will shortly add the software from the other side of the MQTT broker.
-Main part of that is an RF24Mesh process.
 </p>

 **This driver is made to work as a receiver of data published from the [weewx-mqtt](https://github.com/weewx/weewx/wiki/mqtt) extension only.**